-"The Exodus": Egypt, Jordan, & Israel Day 1: Departure
+"The Exodus": Egypt, Jordan, & Israel Day 1: Departure Our life-changing journey begins this evening as we board our overnight flight to Cairo, Egypt.
+Day 2: Cairo We arrive in the land of the Pharaohs, Jacob, Joseph and Israel during the famine!
+Upon arrival at the airport we meet our guide and are immediately transported into Cairo, the capital of Egypt.
+We transfer to our hotel to settle in and start soaking up the atmosphere of this exciting city.
+Day 3: Memphis, Sakkara, Joseph's Storehouses

-Our life-changing journey begins this evening as we board our overnight flight to Cairo, Egypt.
-Day 2: Arrival Cairo We arrive in the land of the Pharaohs, Jacob, Joseph and Israel during the famine!
-Upon arrival in Cairo we meet our guide and driver who will transport us to the hotel for dinner and rest for the remainder of the evening.
-We relax tonight as we prepare for the adventurous travel ahead.
-Day 3: Memphis, Sakkara, Joseph's Storehouses We enjoy a day of touring in and around Cairo with a short bus ride to Memphis.
+We enjoy a short ride to Memphis.
 Founded around 3,100 BC, Memphis is the legendary city of Menes, the King who united Upper and Lower Egypt.
 From a Biblical perspective, Memphis is most likely where Abraham lied to Pharaoh about his wife Sarah being his sister and where Joseph served as second in command.
-While in Memphis we will view a very large and well-preserved statue of Ramses II.
+While in Memphis we will view a very large and well preserved statue of Ramses II.
 Next is Sakkara, which is one of the most extensive archaeological sites in Egypt!
 Sakkara is dominated by the Step Pyramid of King Zoser, dating back to 2700 BC.
 It is one of the oldest stone structures in the world!
-Following an interesting stop to see how local Egyptian carpets are made, a short drive to the south finds us in Faiyum, the region created by the divinely inspired wisdom of Joseph.
-Here you will find ancient storehouses and a man-made lake created by a canal, who's construction was ordered by Joseph.
+Enjoy a stop to see how local Egyptian carpets are made before a short drive to the south finds us in Faiyum, the region created by the divinely inspired wisdom of Joseph.
+Here you will find ancient storehouses and a man-made lake created by a canal, whose construction was ordered by Joseph.
 It was this lake that provided irrigation for a desert land and supplied the food needed to survive his prophesied seven year famine.
+Day 4: Transfer to Aswan, Optional Abu Simbel This morning after breakfast we transfer to the airport for our flight to the modern city of Aswan.
+Upon arrival we take time to visit the High Dam, built from 1960 - 1971 and is a major factor in Egypt's agricultural success.
+We then also spend time at Philae Temple on the Isi-Island.
+This complex was moved from up river due to the impending destruction upon the completion of the High Dam.
+For those who wish to participate a visit is available this afternoon to Abu Simbel, part of the UNESCO World Heritage Site known as the "Nubian Monuments."
+Our Egyptologist guide discusses the relevance of this spectacular site from Egyptian history.
+We will also try to put in perspective the long history of Egypt.
+Here we visit the massive temple of Pharaoh Rameses II, perhaps the greatest builder of temples in ancient Egypt (13th Century BC) and a second one of Queen Nafertari, Rameses's most beloved wife.
+For those who do not participate on the trip to Abu Simbel, Free Time is available in Aswan followed by a Felucca ride around the Agh Khan Mausoleum.
+Late this afternoon we embark on our cruise ship and head south to Kom Umbo.
+We have dinner and overnight on board.
+Day 5: Kom Ombo, Edfu.
+Esna Breakfast is served on board before traveling to visit the remains of Kom Ombo Temple, situated on the riverside.
+Unlike most, this temple is dedicated to two gods - the crocodile god of Sebek and the solar god of war, Horus the Great.
+We spend time here before continuing on to Edfu, the location of one of the best preserved Egyptian Temples.
+After time for visit we continue through the Esna Lock to Luxor.
+We have dinner and overnight on board.